You can restore full virtual machines in place or to a new destination. Restores are supported for both Windows and Linux clients.

 - If a virtual machine is encrypted using Azure Key Vault:

 - Full VM restores are supported per source subscription.
-However, restores of encrypted VMs to a different subscription is not supported due to a Microsoft Azure limitation with restoring Key Vault across subscriptions.
+However, restores of encrypted VMs to a different subscription are not supported due to a Microsoft Azure limitation with restoring Key Vault across subscriptions.

 - Restoring to a different region under the same subscription will create a new key vault automatically, and the restore job will complete successfully.
 For more information, see AZR0002: Out of place VM restore to different region might fail when source VM is encrypted.